fabien-h/acta/docs/api-essentials.md

 subscribeState: (
   stateKey: string,
   callbackOrStateKey: string | (valueToReturn: any) => void,
-  context: IComponentWithID,
+  context: React.Component,
-  defaultValue?: string | number | object
+  defaultValue?: TActaValue
 ) => TActaValue;
 ```

 - `stateKey`: this is a `string`, you should use constants like ACTA_KEY_USER_NAME to avoid collisions and make your life easy when refactoring.
-- `callback`: when the targeted state changes in **Acta**, the callback is called.
+- `callbackOrStateKey`: when the targeted state changes in **Acta**, the callback is called.
 The only parameter is the new value of the state.
 The callback will usually include a `this.setState(...)` somewhere.
 - `context`: this is the subscribing component almost always `this`.
 - `defaultValue`: _optionnal_ if the state was not previously set and that you need a value, use it.